WWII-era ship tilting into Lake Erie in Buffalo, New York, naval park - KRDO

 By Hannah Sarisohn, CNN

-A WWII-era naval destroyer, an exhibit at the Buffalo and Erie County Naval & Military Park, is partially sinking into Lake Erie, according to the facility.
+A WWII-era naval destroyer, an exhibit at the Buffalo and Erie County Naval & Military Park, is partially submerged into Lake Erie, according to the facility.

 A statement from the park says, “a serious hull breach” occurred Wednesday in the USS The Sullivans.